 FIG 4.
 Viewed from the side, you get a sense of the enormity of the August-Förster quartertone grand piano with its dual harps.

 When examining this history, the promise of the Czech microtonal school seems apparent.
 The open artistic environment of inter-war Prague, the institutionalization of pedagogical approaches, the growing school of composers and performers, and the standardization of instrument design, all came together during a time of growing national identity.
-The temptation to speculate about a different history where the fledgling Czechoslovak Republic had remained free from the dominance of the Nazi and Soviet regimes—an inversion of The Man in the High Castle
+The temptation to speculate about a different history where the fledgling Czechoslovak Republic had remained free from the dominance of the Nazi and Soviet regimes—an inversion of The Man in the High Castle—is almost irresistible.

 While quartertones may seem strange and harsh to those solely attuned to traditional tonalities, the history of temperament itself demonstrates a steady progression of previously rejected sounds becoming more acceptable with familiarity.
 One only has to read the polemics against Vincenzo Galilei’s tuning propositions to see how difficult equal temperament was to accept for some.